okeleyekabiru/Organiser/README.md

 # FileOrganizer
 This project was generated with VISUAL STUDIO 2019 version 16.9 and ASP CORE 3.1.3

+## Description
+File organizer is service for windows that help categories downloaded files in downloads folder to their right folder eg file with .mp4 extension are moved to video folder

 ## After cloning this project

 Run `dotnet restore in the project file where program is located you can also run dotnet run this would restore necessary dependency needed,build and run the project

 ## Development server